M-arcus/cloudron-docs/docs/documentation/updates.md

 ## How app updates work

-Cloudron Apps are installed from the [Cloudron Store](/appstore.html).
-Cloudron checks the Cloudron Store for updates periodically and updates apps automatically.
+Cloudron Apps are installed from the [Cloudron App Store](/appstore.html).
+Cloudron checks the Cloudron App Store for updates periodically and updates apps automatically.

 Cloudron always takes a backup of an app before performing an update.
 Should the backup creation fail,